babandrey/Infish/README.md

    -  Definitly need to play with the numbers, but this is the base concept.

  - The FSC will have sinergies with eachother.
- - The game is souposed to be harder than Insaquarium Deluxe, other than multitasking need to figure out how to make the game harder, harder enemies or enviornment, or some difficulty levels.
+ - The game is souposed to be harder than Insaquarium Deluxe, other than multitasking need to figure out how to make the game harder, harder enemies or enviornment, or some difficulty levels(Easy, Medium, Hard etc.)